 More than a Toy: Humanoid robot Bumi’s purpose and design

-Bumi uses lightweight composite materials and an in-house motion control system to get its low price.
-It has 21 degrees of freedom, which lets it move smoothly.
+Noetix Robotics calls Bumi “the first consumer-grade humanoid robot in the world that costs less than ¥10,000.”
+The company’s goal is to turn humanoids from lab prototypes into everyday tools that students, teachers, and families can use.
+Bumi uses lightweight composite materials and an in-house motion-control system to keep its price low.
+It has 21 degrees of freedom, allowing it to move smoothly.
 The robot runs on a 48V battery, which means it can work for one to two hours on a single charge.

 It supports drag-and-drop graphical programming for beginners and voice interaction, making it a STEM learning tool and a home companion.
+Bumi’s first appearance is part of a bigger trend in humanoid robotics, especially in China.
+Bumi is more than just a robot that does certain things.

-This low price could accelerate the process of getting robots into everyday life, making them common tools for learning and helpers around the house, just like personal computers did years ago.
+It has an open programming interface, making it a creative platform where the next generation of engineers and AI developers can try out ideas and build new apps on cheap hardware.
+This low price could accelerate the adoption of robots in everyday life, making them common tools for learning and helpers around the house, just as personal computers did years ago.